Kevin Graham12-Minute Read

 The conventional loans that most lenders do, backed by Fannie Mae and Freddie Mac, require a qualifying credit score of at least 620 as well.
 Finally, for jumbo loans, you’ll need a score of 680 or better.
 Your score may need to be higher depending on the loan amount, type of occupancy and down payment.

 Beyond the technical factors, there’s also a piece of this that comes down to you and alternately the way you feel.
 Taking on a home mortgage is a long-term commitment.
 For many of us, it’s our biggest single financial transaction that we’ll ever have.

 It’s not impossible to buy a home if you have existing student loan and credit card debt, but you have to be prepared and willing to both pay down your existing debts and make payments on your mortgage.
-Taking this on isn’t feasible for everyone, especially if they have a higher level of existing debt.

-If your debt is preventing you from purchasing the home you want or being able to comfortably afford a home at this time, paying down debt can help you get there.
+If your debt is preventing you from purchasing the home you want or from being able to comfortably afford a home at this time, paying down debt can help you get there.
 You can make a payback plan to pay down your debt over time and reevaluate where you’re at in a year or two.